JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

 - Server to User
 4. The server must be able to read, decrypt, and format the data collected.
 5. The server must be accessible via the Internet.
 6. The data received must be displayed in a user friendly format.
-Graphical Interface suggested.
+User Interface will use Graphical Interface.